 If the pensioner member married, formed a civil partnership, or nominated a partner after their retirement, NHS Pensions will issue a claim form.

-If the adult dependant’s pension is less than £260 a year, we’ll calculate if the pension can be commuted to a one off single payment lump sum.
+If the continuing adult dependant’s pension is less than £260 a year, we’ll calculate if the pension can be commuted to a one off single payment lump sum.